abrahamleung/GenoaSeniorTravel/README.md

 An open access link is here: (Pending)

 Many of the data sources are not openly available so the data is not provided here.
-We have given a list of data sources in the paper.
-Some of the data is available to researchers who register for access.

-The folder [to add] contains code and dummy data allowing a minimal example to run
+You may wish to enquire Dr Tiziano Pavanini for further details regarding the data.